MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 To get a soft delete message activity notification in a bot, you can override `OnTeamsMessageSoftDeleteAsync` handler.

-Following is an example of a soft delete message activity notification using `OnTeamsMessageSoftDeleteAsync` when a message is soft deleted:
+The following is an example of a soft delete message activity notification using `OnTeamsMessageSoftDeleteAsync` when a message is soft deleted:

 # [C#](#tab/dotnet5)